-Real Estate News
+Southwest Florida Real Estate News

 Therefore, we are providing the following information to help keep you aware of the local, state and national real estate news which may affect either buyers or sellers of Southwest Florida real estate.
 And, since these type of news events are constantly changing, we update this information on a regular basis.
-So, check back often to keep yourself abreast of the latest news for Southwest Florida real estate.
+So, check back often to keep yourself abreast of the latest news about Southwest Florida real estate.

-- Mortgage interest rates remain historically low.
+- Mortgage interest rates still remain historically low.

 - Florida Crosses 19 Million Population Mark